linux-system-roles/mssql/README.md

 ##### Configuring Basic SQL Server

-This example playbook shows how to use the role to set up SQL Server with the minimum required variables.
+This example playbook shows how to use the role to configure SQL Server with the minimum required variables.

 ```yaml
 - hosts: all